 Estimated Strut Replacement Cost by Car Model

-These are the average estimated strut replacement cost by car model.
-The strut replacement cost can also differ depending on your engine type and year model.
-The prices are per each strut and not pair.
+These are the average estimated cost of strut replacement per car model.
+The cost of replacing struts can also vary depending on your engine type and model year.
+The prices are per each strut and not a pair.

 |Car Model||Rear Cost||Front Cost|

 |Chevrolet Silverado||No Struts||$450|